UnexpectedMaker/SQUiXL/examples/arduino/readme.md

 # SQUiXL Examples for Arduino
 You found the SQUiXL examples for Arduino.
 Though the SQUiXL board definition for Arduino IDE has been merged into the master branch, there has been no new release of the Arduino ESP32 Core yet that includes it, so for now, to use your SQUiXL in the Arduino IDE you will need to set your board up with the settings you see in the screenshot below.

+**Note:** All SQUiXL Arduino examples require version 3.1.3 or later of the Ardiuno ESP32 Core.
+The examples won't compile in older v2 cores.

 Key values to be set are:

 - **Board:** ESP32S3 Dev Module